newaetech/chipshouter-picoemp/README.md

 Easy-assemble builds have been subject to a hipot test.
 This test validates the isolation exists, and has not been compromised by things like leftover flux on the PCB.

 This test applies a high voltage (1000V) from the SMA connector pads to the low-voltage signals shorted together.
 The test is done both with AC and DC, with test passing if LESS than 1 uA of current flows at DC, and 100uA at AC, with the test voltage held for 60 seconds for both tests.
 Note these limits are *far* lower than most industry standard limits (which would fail at 500 to 3000uA).

+### Technical Differences between ChipSHOUTER and PicoEMP

+The main differences from a technical standpoint:

+* ChipSHOUTER uses a much more powerful high voltage circuit and transformer (up to ~30W vs ~0.2W) that gives it almost unlimited glitch delivery, typically limited by your probe tip.
+The PicoEMP is slower to recover, typically ~1 to 4 seconds between glitches.

+* ChipSHOUTER has a larger internal energy storage & more powerful output drivers.

+* ChipSHOUTER has a controlled high-voltage setting from 150V to 500V.
+PicoEMP generates ~250V, there is some feedback but it's uncalibrated.
+  **NOTE**: The PicoEMP allows some control of output pulse size by instead controlling the drive signal.
+This is less reliable (more variability in the output), but meets the goal of using the lowest-cost control method.

 ## License